algobulls/pyalgotrading/docs/python_build/python-build-code-gen-ai.md

 !!!
 Tip
     You can check [here](../gen_ai/get_open_ai_keys.md) on how to get your Chat-GPT API key

-## Set your Gen-AI API keys and Model
+## Set your Phoenix Copilot API keys and Model
 1. Once you have retrieved the API key, you need to paste it in the input box for API keys.
 2. Select the model of AI from the drop-down menu below.
 3. Click on the **Save** button to save your key and model and establish the connection.